Generalized Rothe diagrams for orthogonal roots: The QP-triple T(E7, 7)

+Let $U=U(E_8,8)$ and $U'=U(E_7,7)$ as in Section \ref{sec:e77pf}.
+We describe the generalized Rothe diagrams of the elements of $\Omega_{U'}$ in this subsection (Theorem \ref{thm:rothe45}).
+The description will be given in notation motivated by the algebraic geometry of del Pezzo surfaces, and we expect that the generalized Rothe diagrams, which are new to our knowledge, may have applications to Schubert varieties or del Pezzo surfaces.

-The sets $U$ and $U'$ also have natural connections to algebraic geometry: the roots in $U$ are in bijection with the 56 exceptional curves on a del Pezzo surface $\mathcal{S}$ of degree 2, and the roots in $U'$ are in bijection with the 27 lines on a del Pezzo surface $\mathcal{S}'$ of degree 3 \cite[Sections 9.3 and 10.1]{green13}.
+The sets $U$ and $U'$ also have the following natural connections to algebraic geometry.
+The roots in $U$ are in bijection with the 56 exceptional curves on a del Pezzo surface $\mathcal{S}$ of degree 2, and the roots in $U'$ are in bijection with the 27 lines on a del Pezzo surface $\mathcal{S}'$ of degree 3 \cite[Sections 9.3 and 10.1]{green13}.
 Under these bijections, two roots are orthogonal if and only if the intersection number between their corresponding curves is equal to $1$, so the triples of $\Omega_{U'}$ are in a bijective correspondence with the tritangent planes of $\mathcal{S}'$.
-The quadruples of $\Omega_U$ corresponds bijectively to the what are sometimes called ``tetrads'' on $\mathcal{S}$; see, for example, \cite[Proposition 5.4]{gizatullin18}.
-Theorems \ref{thm:e88} and \ref{thm:e77} imply that the tritangent planes and tetrads carry natural partial orders induced by the quasiparabolic orders of $\Omega_{U'}$ and $\Omega_U$, respectively.
-The existence of these induced orders are new to the best of our knowledge.
+The quadruples of $\Omega_U$ correspond bijectively to the what are sometimes called ``tetrads'' on $\mathcal{S}$; see, for example, \cite[Proposition 5.4]{gizatullin18}.
+We note that theorems \ref{thm:e88} and \ref{thm:e77} imply that the tritangent planes and tetrads carry natural partial orders induced by the quasiparabolic orders of $\Omega_{U'}$ and $\Omega_U$, respectively.
+The existence of these induced orders is new to the best of our knowledge.

-In the rest of this subsection, we discuss two applications of the quasiparabolic set $\Omega_{U'}$ arising from the QP-triple $T(E_7, 7)$.
-First, we give explicit descriptions of the generalized Rothe diagrams associated to the elements $\Omega_{U'}$ in Theorem \ref{thm:rothe45}.
-These descriptions are also new to our knowledge, and we expect they may have applications to Schubert varieties or del Pezzo surfaces.
-Secondly, we show in Theorem \ref{thm:vavilovcubic} that the Pfaffian of $\Omega_{U'}$ agrees with the well-known invariant cubic polynomial associated to the minuscule representation $L(E_6, \omega_1)$.
-To state the theorems, we will use the following labelling conventions for the roots of $U$ adapted from the context of del Pezzo surfaces.
-We note that even though Theorems \ref{thm:rothe45} and \ref{thm:vavilovcubic} both focus on properties of $\Omega_{U'}$, it it more convenient to explain these conventions via the set $U$.
+To describe the generalized Rothe diagrams of the elements of $\Omega_{U'}$, we will now use the following labelling conventions for the roots of $U$ adapted from the context of del Pezzo surfaces.
+We note that even though we will be focusing on $\Omega_{U'}$, it is more convenient to explain these conventions via the set $U$.

 Let $\{\ep_1,\ldots,\ep_8\}$ be an orthonormal basis for $\R^8$ as usual, and let $\{\al_1, \ldots, \al_8\}$ be the simple roots of $\Phi=\Phi(E_8)$, so that each element $\be\in U$ has the form $\be=\al_8+\sum_{i=1}^7 d_i\al_i$ for some $d_1,\ldots, d_7\ge 0$.
 In the rest of the paper, we will adopt the labelling convention for the Dynkin diagram of type $E_7$ shown in Figure \ref{fig:fanoe}, which is compatible with the realization of the root system $\allroots(E_7)$ inside $\R^8$ where the simple roots are $\al'_i := 4(\ep_i - \ep_{i+1})$ for $1 \leq i \leq 6$ and In this realization, the $126$ roots of type $E_7$ consist of the $56$ coordinate permutations of $4(\ep_1 - \ep_2)$ and the $70$ coordinate permutations of $\al'_7$; a root is positive if and only if its rightmost nonzero coefficient is negative.
 More details about this realization can be found in \cite[Example 8.1.7]{green13}.